boilerrat/BlockScent/README.md

 ## Overview

 The Crypto News Sentiment Analyzer is a tool designed to provide sentiment analysis of cryptocurrency-related news headlines.
-By scraping headlines from various news sources via RSS feeds, analyzing them using BERT (Bidirectional Encoder Representations from Transformers), and storing the results in a CSV file, this tool helps users understand the overall mood of the cryptocurrency market as reflected in the news.
+By scraping headlines from various news sources via RSS feeds, analyzing them using BERT (Bidirectional Encoder Representations from Transformers), and storing the results in a PostgreSQL database and/or a CSV file, this tool helps users understand the overall mood of the cryptocurrency market as reflected in the news.

 ## Features

 - **RSS Feed Parsing**: The tool pulls headlines and article content from multiple cryptocurrency news sources using RSS feeds.
 - **Sentiment Analysis**: Each headline is analyzed using the BERT model, which assigns a sentiment label (ranging from 1 to 5 stars) and a confidence score based on the content of the entire article.
-- **CSV Output**: The analyzed data is saved in a CSV file, including the publication date, headline, link, source, sentiment label, and sentiment score.
+- **CSV and Database Output**: The analyzed data is saved in a CSV file and stored in a PostgreSQL database, including the publication date, headline, link, source, sentiment label, and sentiment score.
 - **Data Aggregation**: The script calculates the average sentiment score across all headlines to provide an overall sentiment snapshot.
 - **Duplicate Handling**: The tool is designed to avoid counting the same story from the same source multiple times.